Mussoorie

 Mussoorie is at an average altitude of 2005 m.
-To the northeast are the Himalayan snow ranges, and to the south, the Doon Valley and Shiwalik ranges.
+To the northeast are the Himalayan snow ranges, and to the south, the Doon Valley and Sivalik Hills ranges.
 The second highest point is the original Lal Tibba in Landour, with a height of over 2275 m.
 Mussoorie is popularly known as The Queen of the Hills.

-In the recent years, Mussoorie has again gained popularity as an upcoming travel destination with many attractions such as Camel's back road, Dhanaulti, Lal Tibba, etc. Uttarakhand Government reported 3.02 million (30.23 Lacs) travelers to Mussoorie in 2019.
+There were 3.02 million (30.23 lac) travellers to Mussoorie in 2019.